-Kids can develop these key skills, but it’s not a quick process.
-It happens slowly over time with lots of practice working in math.
-This makes it challenging for schools to “work on” number-sense skills the same way they work on specific reading, writing and math skills.
+Kids can develop these key skills, but it takes time and practice.
+This makes it challenging for schools to work on number-sense skills the same way they work on specific reading, writing, and math skills.

-This approach often doesn’t work for kids with weak number sense, however.
+This approach often doesn’t work for kids with weak number sense, though.
 In that case, schools usually turn to intervention through RTI or MTSS processes.
 With intervention systems, kids typically:

-- Work with “manipulatives” like blocks and rods to understand the relationship among amounts.
+Work with “manipulatives” like blocks and rods to understand the relationships between amounts.

-- Do exercises in which they match number symbols to quantities.
+Do exercises that involve matching number symbols to quantities.

-- Learn strategies for checking an answer to see if it’s reasonable.
+Learn strategies for checking an answer to see whether it’s reasonable.

 For many kids with weak number sense, intervention is enough to catch up.
-But kids with dyscalculia may need further support.
+But some kids need more support.
 They may need to be evaluated for special education to get the help they need.

 How You Can Help Your Child at Home

-- Talk about relationships among quantities.
+Talk about relationships between quantities.
 Ask your child to use words like more and less to compare things.

-- Build in opportunities to discuss things like time and money.
+Build in opportunities to talk about things like time and money.
 For example, you could ask your child to keep track of how long it takes to drive or walk to the grocery store.
-Then compare it to how long it takes to get to his school.
+Then compare it with how long it takes to get to school.
 Ask which takes longer.

-It’s important not to jam all these activities into a short period of time.
-It will take time for your child to develop number sense, and you don’t want him to become frustrated.
-Try them when it’s convenient, over a period of months.
+Try not to jam all these activities into a short period of time.
+It takes time for kids to develop number sense, and you don’t want them to get frustrated.
+Work on the activities when it’s convenient, over a period of months.
 Repeat activities, but leave time in between.

 Read more about how to help kids with math.